 Develop Affordable Housing

 HDC is helping to create a more diverse and equitable city through the development of affordable housing.
-From the creation and preservation of affordable homes under the City's Housing New York 2.0 plan, to helping to preserve our city’s aging public housing stock under the NYCHA 2.0 PACT program, HDC is always seeking to expand its reach by forging creative partnerships with mission-driven development teams, including local nonprofit and M/WBE entities.
+From the creation and preservation of affordable homes under the City's housing plan, to helping to preserve our city’s aging public housing stock under the NYCHA 2.0 PACT program, HDC is always seeking to expand its reach by forging creative partnerships with mission-driven development teams, including local nonprofit and M/WBE entities.

 HDC offers a variety of innovative and creative programs with favorable financing terms generally unavailable in the commercial market.
 Loans can be used for the new construction, acquisition and rehabilitation of housing for people within a broad range of incomes.
 Below is a list of current program offerings for multi-family rental development, cooperative development and preservation.